Skylarity/MSRAM-Meeting-Prep/viz-tech-overview.md

 Here, Turf.js is used to find the nearest hospital to a branch of a public library selected by the user. <sup>[[source](https://bl.ocks.org/pdbartsch/44332447869f2a450144)]</sup>

 ![turf-demo](images/turf-demo.png)

-## Our Recommendation

-A combination of Leaflet.js, Turf.js, and D3 will be more than adequate for most visualization projects.

-When not using IE11, or if the project has 3D requirements, then swapping Leaflet.js for Mapbox is the optimal pairing.
-Three.js can also be overlaid on top of the map if IE11 is required, and 3D is not optional.

-`TODO: Compare against ESRI web app - might need Kam's help`

 # User Interface Framework Technology